-Air Operation Permits authorize operation of an air pollution source for a period of five years.
-Air operation permits contain all requirements that apply to an air pollution source such as applicable local, state and federal regulations as well as conditions in underlying air construction permits.
+Air Operation Permits authorize the operation of an air pollution source for a period of five years.
+Air operation permits contain all requirements that apply to an air pollution source such as applicable local, state, and federal regulations as well as conditions in underlying air construction permits.
 These permits must be renewed every five years.
-There are three types of air operation permits: a minor source air operation permit, a Federally Enforceable State Operating Permit (FESOP) to establish a synthetic minor source, and a Title V air operation permits for a major source of air pollution.
+There are three types of air operation permits: a minor source air operation permit, a Federally Enforceable State Operating Permit (FESOP) to establish a synthetic minor source and a Title V air operation permit for a major source of air pollution.

 For additional details on these terms and air operation permits, see this article, “Air Operation Permits.”